-The structure of the arrow-head matrix in the Solomon equations entails many useful properties \cite{Shen2009, Jakovcevic2015}.
-Without loss of generality, we can assume that the rates are non-zero $\Gamma_\text{qt}^k > 0$ and sorted $\Gamma_\text{qt}^k \geq \Gamma_\text{qt}^{k+ 1}$.
+The structure of the arrowhead matrix in the Solomon equations entails many useful properties \cite{Shen2009, Jakovcevic2015}.
+Without loss of generality, we can assume that the rates are nonzero, $\Gamma_\text{qt}^k > 0$, and sorted, $\Gamma_\text{qt}^k \geq \Gamma_\text{qt}^{k+ 1}$.
 With this definition, we can state one of the most important properties following from the interlacing theorem.
 It yields immediately the following relations for the eigenvalues: